robbenz/dia_plugs/advanced-access-manager/readme.txt

 5. Posts & Pages access control form

 == Changelog ==

+= 3.0.4 =
+* Improved the Metaboxes & Widget filtering on user level
+* Improved visual feedback for already installed extensions
+* Fixed the bug when posts and categories were filtered on the AAM page
+* Significantly improved the posts & pages inheritance mechanism
+* Updated and fixed bugs in AAM Plus Package and AAM Utilities
+* Improved AAM navigation during page reload
+* Removed Trash post access option.
+Now Delete option is the same
+* Added UI feedback on current posts, menu and metaboxes inheritance status
+* Updated AAM Multisite extension

 = 3.0.3 =
 * Fixed bug with backend menu saving